 Benidorm’s central area, including the gay village within the Old Town is very easy to walk around.
 Many streets are pedestrianised.

-For our list of recommended hotels in great location for gay travellers, visit our Gay Benidorm Hotels page.
+For our list of recommended hotels in Benidorm for gay travellers, visit our Gay Benidorm Hotels page.

 Benidorm is completed geared up for tourism, and as such, there is a huge range of things to do and see in or near the town.
 Here are some of our favourites: